Merrell Moab Speed 2 Review | Worth It In 2026?

 Merrell Moab Speed 2 Price

-At the time of this writing, the Merrell Moab Speed 2 are available for the LOWEST price of $140 on REI.com
+At the time of this writing, the Merrell Moab Speed 2 is available for the LOWEST price of $140 on REI.com

 Order the Moab Speed 2 for the LOWEST PRICE AVAILABLE (Do NOT pay retail):